 Both of my parents, who recently passed away, got to the point that they couldn’t control their bladder and bowels.
 My father didn’t always make it to the toilet in time and my sister had to “hose him down.”
 She resisted making him wear adult underwear, but finally relented because it made her life easier.
 My mother was fine up until the last few weeks of her life and then was unable to get up and move on her own.

-There are many Baby Boomers who need to wear adult underwear even though they aren’t ill or elderly.
+Many Baby Boomers need to wear adult underwear even though they aren’t ill or elderly.

 You can depend on Depend